List of Duck Dodgers characters: Alien Hunter

-An armored alien hunter who hunted Martian Commander X-2 and Commander K-9 when they were on their hunting trip.
-Alien Hunter is revealed to be Wile E. Coyote, who is still alive and still cannot catch the Road Runner.
-He is modeled on the film character Predator.
-He reveals himself as a member of Legion of Duck Doom.
-Alien Hunter was played by Wile E. Coyote.
-His vocal effects were provided by Dee Bradley Baker.
+The Alien Hunter (voiced by Dee Bradley Baker) is a hunter who targets X-2 and K-9 during their hunting trip.
+The hunter is later revealed to be Wile E. Coyote, who has survived to the 24th century and still cannot catch the Road Runner.
+Wile E. Coyote later appears as a member of the Legion of Duck Doom.

 Baby-Faced Moonbeam

-Baby-Faced Moonbeam is an evil little boy with electromagnetic powers.
-He was sentenced to life imprisonment and frozen in ice 300 years ago and was supposed to stay that way.
-However, Dodgers thawed him out and took him in as a son.
-He was eventually defeated by Dodgers, the Cadet, and Martian Commander X-2.
-Baby-Faced Moonbeam was last seen with other villains when Agent Roboto assembled the Legion of Duck Doom where he still calls Dodgers his father.
-He resembles Ralph Phillips.
-Moonbeam was voiced by Dick Beals who originally voiced Ralph.
+Baby-Faced Moonbeam (voiced by Dick Beals) is an evil little boy with electromagnetic powers.
+He was sentenced to life imprisonment and frozen in ice 300 years ago, but was freed by Dodgers, who took him in as a son.
+Moonbeam goes on to join the Legion of Duck Doom.